ku4umid3e/script_auto-creation_timelapse/README.md

 # script_auto-creation_timelapse
-script for automated creation of timelapse from folders with photos
+Script for automated creation of timelapse from folders with photos